 second-hand / one-off items

-* A note about the mailorder in 2026: Current circumstances frequently take me offline for stretches of time, so that can have an impact on my response time & order tunraround.
+* A note about the mailorder in 2026: Current circumstances frequently take me offline for stretches of time, so that can have an impact on my response time & order turnaround.
 Thanks for your patience & understanding! *

-updated March 6, 2026:
+updated June 1, 2026:

 * Rita Ackermann & Byron Coley: Revelations hardcover book (Rockin’ On [Japan]) 12"x12" "children’s book" that presents some of the story & mythology surrounding Father Yod & Ya Ho Wha 13, with text by Byron Coley & art by Rita Ackermann.
 Published sometime around 1999, I believe.
 Quite handsome.
 Sticker on back cover, as issued.
 Includes inserts seen in 2nd photo.
 Approx. half-inch mark on the front cover (see the horizontal white mark to the left in the first photo below, a little more than halfway down).
 Also a smaller mark around the size of a pinhead on the back cover (see the white dot above the horizontal insert in photo 2). $60